translation/lingui/README.md

 ### 7. Initialize your project

-Initialize your project and with your localizations and potential existing translations with:
+Initialize your project with your localizations and potential existing translations with:

 ~~~bash